ghc/ghc/docs/users_guide/runtime_control.rst

     parallel GC completely, reverting to sequential GC.

-    The default parallel GC settings are usually suitable for parallel programs (i.e. those using ``par``, Strategies, or with multiple threads).
+    The default parallel GC settings are usually suitable for parallel programs (i.e. those using :base-ref:`par <GHC-Conc.html#v:par>`, Strategies, or with multiple threads).
 However, it is sometimes beneficial to enable the parallel GC for a single-threaded sequential program too, especially if the program has a large amount of heap data and GC is a significant fraction of runtime.
 To use the parallel GC in a sequential program, enable the parallel runtime with a suitable :rts-flag:`-N ⟨x⟩` option, and additionally it might be beneficial to restrict parallel GC to the old generation with ``-qg1``.

 .. rts-flag:: -qb ⟨gen⟩

-    :default: 1 for ``-A`` < 32M, 0 otherwise
+    :default: 1 for :rts-flag:`-A <-A ⟨size⟩>` < 32M, 0 otherwise
     :since: 6.12.1

     Use load-balancing in the parallel GC in generation ⟨gen⟩ and higher.